-Teaching actively promotes pupils' spiritual, moral, social and cultural development, encouraging them to respect the views of others.
-For example, in an outstanding Reception class lesson, the children sat in a circle and were encouraged to think about feelings and how important it was to listen to the views of others.
-As a result of such consideration of others, pupils behave well in lessons.
+Teaching actively promotes pupils' spiritual, moral, social and cultural development, encouraging pupils to respect the views of others.
+For example, in an assembly led by the headteacher, pupils were encouraged to celebrate one another's success and to feel proud of winning, while remaining gracious in defeat.
+As a result of such focus on considering the feelings of others, pupils behave well in lessons.